Man and woman speaking to medical professional

 Talk to your doctor

 Whether it’s via phone, video or face-to-face, your doctor wants to hear about any unusual changes you’re experiencing.
-If you’re worried about talking to a doctor, here are some tips:

 an icon